-Prerequisite: PSY 301 Interns work within organizations or other settings gaining experience in a specific area of psychology.
+Prerequisite: PSY 301 Course Requirement: Psychology majors or permission of instructor Interns work within organizations or other settings gaining experience in a specific area of psychology.

 PSY 405 - PRINCIPLES OF PSYCHOLOGICAL TESTING (3)

 A course concentrating on the theoretical and practical aspects of the assessment and prediction of human behavior.
 Topics covered include commonly used individual and group tests of personality, intelligence, and achievement, selection and evaluation of tests, test construction, standardization, reliability, and validity.